 More than just eating, dining in Portugal is a family ritual.
 Dessert brings typical sweets, such as Pastéis de Nata or Torta de Azeitão.
 To finish, a cup of coffee or even a fortified wine or liqueur.

 How to explore Portuguese cuisine as a Food Traveler

 Forget starred restaurants and international cuisine.
 To eat like an authentic Portuguese, go to the local taverns called tascas.
 The decoration is simple, with paper cloth on the tables and soccer decorations or Catholic images adorning the walls.
-Many tascas are family-owned, who take care of all the steps: from preparing the food to serving the customers.
+Many tascas are family-owned, they usually take care of everything: from preparing the food to serving the customers.
 If there is an open table, pull up a chair and sit down.